343 Flammable and Combustible Liquids

 343.22 Requirements for Combustible Liquids

-2. Domestic Mail via Air Transportation.
-Combustible liquid is permitted if the material can qualify as an ID8000 material (see 335) and meets the criteria in Exhibit 343.22.
-Packaging Instruction 3B in Appendix C must be followed, as applicable.
+2. Domestic Mail via Air Transportation: Combustible liquids are mailable if they qualify as ID8000 materials (refer to 335) and meet the criteria in Exhibit 343.22.
+Packaging Instruction 3B in Appendix C must be followed.

-3. Domestic Mail via Surface Transportation.
-Combustible liquids are permitted if the material qualifies as a Limited Quantity and a consumer commodity material, and meets the criteria in Exhibit 343.22.
-Packaging Instruction 3B in Appendix C must be followed, as applicable.
+3. Domestic Mail via Surface Transportation: Combustible liquids are mailable if they qualify as Limited Quantity and consumer commodity materials and meet the criteria in Exhibit 343.22.
+Packaging Instruction 3B in Appendix C must be followed.

 4.